 But unfortunately, he decided to read that Wall Street Journal article without pre-screening, and he accidentally contradicted his entire narrative by pointing out that the fire is two months early this year.

-Generally, if things are just going normally, and the fires are the result of controlled burns that get out of control, then you would expect gigantic fires two months earlier than normal?
+Generally, if things are just going normally and the fires are the result of controlled burns that get out of control, then you would expect gigantic fires two months earlier than normal.

 It's just his opinion, which is not shared by any source I can find that discusses the fire.

-Hitler could never get bombers over to the United States to bomb our factories and coal plants that gave us all that cheap electricity.
+Hitler could never get bombers over the United States to bomb our factories and coal plants that gave us all that cheap electricity.

 So for a long time, I've heard Alex say that all coal in the United States is clean coal, which obviously isn't true, but I've just kind of assumed he was just lying.